 - Adhere to University of North Carolina Board of Governors Policy 800.5.1[R], entitled Regulation on Financial Aid Practices.

-In addition, the Financial Aid Office agrees to be dedicated to the following ethical principles:
+In addition, the Office of Financial Aid agrees to be dedicated to the following ethical principles:

 - Commit to removing financial barriers for those who wish to pursue postsecondary learning.